-The new musical A Sign of the Times had a second production at the Delaware Theatre Company at the end of 2018, with a superb cast led by Chilean Kennedy.
+The new musical A Sign of the Times had a second production at the Delaware Theatre Company at the end of 2018, with a superb cast led by Chilina Kennedy, longtime star of Beautiful on Broadway.
 The orchestra was expanded to ten pieces, so I finally got to plug in some real horns and percussion!
 My dear friends and longtime colleagues Rick Fox and Gabriel Barre continue in their work as Music Director and Director; Joann Hunter is our fabulous choreographer, and Bruce Vilanch’s book tells the story with style, humor, and 60s panache!
 A dream team indeed!

 Up next, the NYU-Steinhardt production of the legendary musical Rags, directed again by Gabe Barre and given a fresh look by writers Stephen Schwartz and David Thompson.
 It’s a marvelous student cast and orchestra (with stunning orchestrations by Dan DeLange), and a show whose time has truly come.

 After that, I’m on to a workshop (as music supervisor) of the new musical Bhangin’ It, a Bhangra dance musical with authentic choreography by Rujuta Vaidya, a super-hip score by Sam Willmott, and a delightful book by Rehana Lew Mizra and Mike Lew.
 Amy Corcoran is our marvelous director.